awais786/course-import/README.md

 - **Extensible Design**
   Supports adding other data sources (e.g., S3) in the future, providing a flexible architecture for scaling the pipeline.

+- **Import Course API**
+    It enables asynchronous import of course files from a provided URL, allowing for background processing without blocking other operations.

 - **Error Handling**
   Implements comprehensive validation and error management for source configurations, data integrity, and API calls to ensure reliability.